wearefriday/eyemask/README.md

 Here are some of the features that are planned for the future (in no particular order):

-- Named default templates (e.g. 'markdown', 'html', 'princexml') to make Eyemask more powerful out of the box.
+- More and improved named default templates to make Eyemask more powerful out of the box.

 - Introductory materials as Markdown, to explain more about the project.